 In 1937, the Griswolds were divorced.
 He continued to live at 13 Marlborough and married again, in December of 1939, to Evelyn (Smyth) Fuller.
 They continued to live at 13 Marlborough until about 1953.

-In November of 1953, Grace Dawes filed for (and subsequently received) permission to convert the house from a single-family dwelling into a lodging house.
+In November of 1953, Grace Dawes filed for (and subsequently received) permission to convert 13 Marlborough from a single-family dwelling into a lodging house.

-In August of 1995, he filed for (and subsequently received) permission to convert each house into twelve apartments.
+In February of 1979, Charles Patsos acquired 15 Marlborough, and in August of 1995, he filed for (and subsequently received) permission to convert 13 Marlborough and 15 Marlborough into twelve apartments each.

-On June 5, 2002, the Marlborough Street Acquisition 2002 LLC purchased 13-15 Marlborough from Charles C. Patsos.
-In April of 2003, the LLC filed for (and subsequently received) permission to combine the two houses into one property and remodel the combined property into six apartments.
+On June 5, 2002, 13-15 Marlborough were purchased from Charles Patsos by the Marlborough Street Acquisition 2002 LLC (Sean P. McGrath, manager).
+In April of 2003, it filed for (and subsequently received) permission to combine the two houses into one property and remodel the combined property into six apartments.

 On April 28, 2004. the Marlborough Street Acquisition 2002 LLC converted 13-15 Marlborough into six condominium units, the 15 Marlborough Street Condominium.